Data controller for NurtureCare Ltd: Angela Stewart, NurtureCare Ltd, 0115 9640557

 How does NurtureCare Ltd protect your personal information?

 NurtureCare Ltd has put in place measures to protect the security of your personal information.
 It has internal policies, procedures and controls in place to try and prevent your personal information from being accidentally lost or destroyed, altered, disclosed or used or accessed in an unauthorised way.
 In addition, we limit access to your personal information to those employees, workers, agents, contractors and other third parties who have a business need to know to perform their job duties and responsibilities.
-You can obtain further information about these measures from our Director of Clinical Services or Caldicott Guardian.
+You can obtain further information about these measures from our Director of Care or Caldicott Guardian.

 Where your personal information is shared with third-party service providers, we require all third parties to take appropriate technical and organisational security measures to protect your personal information and to treat it subject to a duty of confidentiality and in accordance with data protection law.
 We only allow them to process your personal information for specified purposes and in accordance with our written instructions and we do not allow them to use your personal information for their own purposes.